DavidPalomeque/beauty-landingPages/README.md

 # BEAUTY LANDING PAGES

 ## Note
+- The first one is ok.
+You don't need to make any fixes.
+Move forward with the second one.

 ## About the project

 ## How to colaborate

 ## TODO
-- Add a few beauty landing pages
+- Add a second beauty landing page
+- Complete README sections